mdfleming3/mdfleming3.github.io/_drafts/best-free-seo-tools-for-marketers-in-2020.md

 ### [Google My Business](https://www.google.com/business/ "Google My Business")

 Google's flagship tool for local SEO.
-While this a central component of many local destinations, restaurants, and attractions – operating a Google My Business profile will boost any business's SEO ranking.
+While this a central digital component for many local destinations, restaurants, and attractions – operating a Google My Business profile will boost any business's SEO ranking.

 ### [Google PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/ "Google PageSpeed Insights")

-This simply tests how fast a website operates and shows what is slowing down.
+This simply tests how fast a website operates and what is preventing the site from performing at max speed.

 ![Google Page Speed]({{ site.baseurl }}/assets/page-speed.png)